Info-Origin/InfoElasticSearch/README.md

 2) Client-side Installation Install the below frontend dependencies by running the following command:
    `cd client`
    `npm install`.
+3) Create a table in SQL by putting a get request on postman : http://localhost:5000/api/create/table .
-3) Server-side Installation Install the required backend dependencies by running the following command:
+4) Server-side Installation Install the required backend dependencies by running the following command:
    `cd backend`
    `npm install`.
 ## Basic Steps for Running